Andy Kapp

 Andreas "Andy" Kapp (born 8 December 1967) is a German curler from Unterthingau.
-After a number of several tournaments at the Junior, Olympic and World Championship levels, Kapp surprised many by winning the 1992 European championship.
-The next year however, he finished only 7th, but at the 1994 World Championships he and his team won the bronze medal.
-The next year, Kapp would go on to win the bronze medal once again.
-Two years later, at the 1997 World Championships, Kapp achieved his best showing at a World Championship, as he led his team to a silver medal, losing to Sweden's Peja Lindholm in the final.
-Kapp would also win his second European championships in December that year, soon before the first ever official medal Olympics for curling in Nagano.
-He would have a disappointing 1998 Olympics though where as one of the top medal favorites he went 1-6, finishing in last place in the 8-team field.
+After participating in several tournaments at the Junior, Olympic, and World Championship levels, Kapp surprised many by winning the 1992 European championship.
+The following year, he finished 7th at the European Championships, but at the 1994 World Championships, he and his team won the bronze medal.
+The next year, Kapp won another bronze medal.
+In 1997, at the World Championships, Kapp achieved his best showing by leading his team to a silver medal, losing to Sweden's Peja Lindholm in the final.
+In December of the same year, Kapp won his second European Championship, shortly before the first official medal event for curling at the 1998 Nagano Olympics.
+However, he had a disappointing 1998 Olympics, where, as one of the top medal favorites, he finished 1-6, placing last in the 8-team field.